Overview of Birth Defects

 Increasingly, birth defects are being diagnosed before the baby is born.

 Sometimes blood tests can also help.
-For example, a high level of alpha-fetoprotein in the mother's blood may indicate a defect of the brain or spinal cord (see Screening of the Pregnant Woman : Second-Trimester Screening).
+For example, a high level of alpha-fetoprotein in the mother's blood may indicate a defect of the brain or spinal cord or certain other organs (Second-Trimester Screening).
 More recently, doctors are using a test called cell-free fetal DNA analysis.
 In this test, a sample of a pregnant woman's blood is analyzed to determine whether her fetus has certain genetic disorders.
 This test is based on the fact that the mother's blood contains a very small amount of DNA (genetic material) from the fetus.
-This test is called noninvasive prenatal testing (NIPT).
-NIPT can be used to detect an increased risk of trisomy 21 (Down syndrome), trisomy 13, or trisomy 18 and certain other chromosome disorders.
+This test is called noninvasive prenatal screening (NIPS).
+NIPS can be used to detect an increased risk of trisomy 21 (Down syndrome), trisomy 13, or trisomy 18 and certain other chromosome disorders.
 Doctors usually do further testing when an increased risk of a gene abnormality is detected.

 After birth, the doctor does a physical examination of the newborn.
 During this examination, the doctor examines the newborn's skin, head and neck, heart and lungs, and abdomen and genitals and assesses the newborn's nervous system and reflexes.
 Some newborns have a physical appearance that suggests a certain disorder.